Are you a knitter who cannot get enough of your favorite hobby? Then why not do some knitting for charity and help animals in need!

 Successful Knitting Fundraisers

 Sweaters for Penguins was a huge success and it was a 109 year old man, Alfred “alfie” Date who became a huge sensation for his love of creating sweaters for the littlest victims of oil spills.
 The sweaters he created helped the penguins cared for by The Penguin Foundation of Phillip Island!
-While Mr. Date passed away at the ripe old age of 100 – his passion and love for penguins lives on and supporters continue to make donations to the organization.
+Although Mr. Date passed away at the ripe old age of 100 – his passion and love for penguins lives on and supporters continue to make donations to the organization.
 If they cannot use them themselves, they do sell them which has allowed them to raise over $185,000.

 WildCare’s Baby Bird Nest campaign resulted in thousands of donations of knitted bird nests for their orphaned baby birds – so successful they had to end the campaign!
 Their website has downloadable PDF files with the patterns so you can help your local wildlife organization that can use these not just for birds but squirrels and other babies they find that are not with their moms.